tech-procurement/book/content/chapters/the-rules.md

 1. Appoint a single CIO at 16 of the most important agencies - the CIOs report directly to the agency heads and have specific authority over budget planning and hiring
 2. Establish the CIO Council as the forum for improving investment decisions, the effectiveness of which is evaluated by the Government Accountability Office (GAO)
 3. Identify a Federal CIO (Administrator of the Office of E-Government & Information Technology at OMB) who is mandated to optimize the use and cost of data centers
-4. Create of a government-wide inventory of IT assets (DoD not included)
+4. Create a government-wide inventory of IT assets (DoD not included)
 5. Identify and consolidate government websites
 6. Promote the benefits of transition to cloud computing
 7. Create a mandatory approval process for creating new contract vehicles through the Administrator to Federal Procurement Policy (FFP)